-By studying entrepreneurship and innovation, you can learn the basic principles of creating a business, avoid common mistakes, present ideas more effectively, validate your product, develop a strong business model, and set yourself up for success in a field where failure is common.
-Learning entrepreneurship is doing a business mini-course.
+By studying entrepreneurship and innovation, you can gain the basic principles of creating a business, sidestep common errors, present ideas more effectively, validate your product, construct a strong business model, and set yourself up for success in a field where failure is common.
+Learning entrepreneurship is like taking a mini-course in business.
 After all, entrepreneurship is more than just a business plan.
-The four basic functions of management are to plan, organize, direct and control.
+The four fundamental functions of management are to plan, organize, direct and control.

 Each of these roles should be carefully considered when starting a business.
-What entrepreneurship class can teach you are things you should keep in mind when starting your own company.
-It teaches you possible ways to raise funds, organize your financial structure, how to manage growth, the role of venture capitalists, company valuation, acquisitions and strategy creation.
-In short, it tackles a wide range of business topics, from strategy to finance, accounting and marketing.
+What entrepreneurship class can teach you are things you should keep in mind when launching your own company.
+It teaches you potential ways to raise funds, organize your financial structure, how to manage growth, the role of venture capitalists, company valuation, acquisitions and strategy creation.
+In short, it covers a wide range of business topics, from strategy to finance, accounting and marketing.